Bianca Gandolfo chats with Kent about creating goals for yourself and following through with them.

 We're all really busy but we are also ambitious and have goals, but a lot of the time those goals aren't defined so well.

-It's important that our goals are well defined and managable, we're hard on ourselves when we aren't making progress towards them.
+It's important that our goals are well defined and manageable, we're hard on ourselves when we aren't making progress towards them.
 You want to expend your energy on the things that are providing you with value, and when you expend your energy beating yourself up, it's worse than wasted energy because it's energy directed at making life worse for you.

 Kent C. Dodds: Hello friends, this is your friend, Kent C. Dodds and I'm joined by my friend Bianca Gandolfo.
 Hi Bianca.